Mrrvm/os_lusiadas_2/content/How can experimental writing help deconstruct the celebrated narratives of colonialism that define Portuguese national identity?.md

 bib: "Author: Mariana Ribeiro dos Reis do Vale Martins"
 other: "Supervisors: Mariana d'Aboim Inglez Amaral Fernandes, Maaike van Papeveld"
 ---
-# How can experimental writing help deconstruct the celebrated narratives of colonialism that define Portuguese national identity?

 ## Introduction

 In Portugal, the violence of colonisation is not fully acknowledged but instead highly glorified.
 Every child undergoes a socialisation process that fosters a strong national identity aligned with the colonial period, called *"Descobrimentos"* ("Discoveries").
 This is executed through a selective apparatus for the production and distribution of knowledge in schools, monuments, public spaces, language and other tools, as well as at home.
 The violence is always omitted, minimised or relativised, shapeshifting into the spread of christian faith, commercial trade towards globalisation, a glorification of "heroic" navigation deeds, or the “civilisation” of other cultures.